radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/04-backend-settings.md

 6. Click **Save**.

+#### Web Proxy Server

+If your company requires API calls to be made through a Web Proxy Server, add a property named “proxy” with a value that points to the proxy server and port (e.g. rli.vip.proxy.com:9090) to the scim custom data source.

+#### Proxy SSL

+If SSL is required, add a property named “proxyssl” with a value of true.

 #### SCIM Backend Exception Parameters

 When RadiantOne sends a SCIM request, the SCIM service (backend) might generate an exception message.
 RadiantOne searches for keywords in the exception message, waits a specified amount of time, and then attempts to resend the SCIM request.
 This section describes how to customize this behavior, including how to disable it.